MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/mongodb-atlas-sql-interface.md

      Use the MongoDB URI obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
 Make sure that it doesn't contain your username and password.
 URIs containing username and/or passwords are rejected.
    - Your federated **Database** name. _Required_
      Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
+   - A SQL query. _Optional_ \
+     Enter a native Atlas SQL query to execute immediately.
+If the **Database** is the same as above, you may omit it from the query.
+     ```
+     SELECT * FROM orders
+     ```
+   - Select either Import or DirectQuery for your desired Data Connectivity mode

    Select **OK**.